 Nourish Bar necklace, from Sora Designs

-The hustle and bustle of the holidays will soon be upon us.
+The hustle and bustle of the holidays is upon us.
 And while this time of year is busy for everyone, it’s especially busy at the Food Bank.
 Our demand spikes and we need your support more than ever.

 Thanks to the generosity of businesses and corporations in our community – and you! – making a difference is easy.
 Whether you’re grabbing groceries, shopping for presents, or kicking off the holiday season with a jog around Lake Merritt – you can ensure neighbors in Alameda County have access to healthy food this holiday season.

 Raley’s: Now through Dec.
 31, you can purchase a $10 bag of healthy groceries for local families, either in-store or online at any Alameda County Raley’s or Nob Hill.
 Raley’s will triple every donation, so when you purchase a $10 bag, you’ll help provide $30 worth of groceries.

 Safeway: Providing a nourishing bag of groceries is easier than ever with Safeway’s Feed the Need food drive, happening Oct.
 1-Dec.
 25. Purchase a pre-filled bag of groceries for $10 at checkout.
 All donations at participating stores will help purchase food for our neighbors.